vatesfr/xen-orchestra/architecture.md

 ### Xen Orchestra (XO)

-Xen Orchestra itself is the software, built as a modular solution.
+Xen Orchestra itself is built as a modular solution.
 Each part has its role:

 ![](https://github.com/vatesfr/xo/raw/master/doc/architecture/assets/xo-arch.jpg)